 • Psychological Distress: Living with chronic pain and the impact of CRPS on daily life can cause psychological distress, including anxiety, depression, and social isolation.

-It is crucial for individuals with CRPS to work closely with their healthcare team to manage symptoms, prevent complications, and improve overall well-being.
+Individuals with CRPS must work closely with their healthcare team to manage symptoms, prevent complications, and improve overall well-being.

 prognosis of complex regional pain syndrome